TL;DR: How to deploy pgbouncer on Kubernetes to allow use more database connections

 To use just we need to define a

 secret K8S resources.
 We need to provide it the following Postgres database connection:

 - DB_HOST: the K8S service name of your Postgres pod/deployment.

 - DB_PASSWORD: the Postgres database user (you should store it as a secret).

 - POOL_MODE: specific pgbouncer parameter.
 We use “transaction” mode because we only want to connect to Postgres when we really need it.

 - SERVER_RESET_QUERY: before a connection can be reused by other client, it’s important to reset any previous session set.
 DISCARD ALL if ok for Postgres 8.3+

-Taking into account the above, the deployment manifest can be something like to the below
+Taking into account the above, the deployment manifest can be something as below

-We can apply using the standard CLI command (remeber create the config and/or secrets before!)
+We can apply it using the standard CLI command (remember to create the config and/or secrets before!)

 $ kubectl apply -f pgbouncer-deployment.yaml